Supercharged One-step Text-to-Image Diffusion Models with Negative Prompts: Implementation Details

 \section{Implementation Details}

-\myheading{PG-SB:} Following SBv2 \cite{dao2024swiftbrushv2}, we also use the clamped CLIP loss with a margin of $\tau = 0.37$, starting with a weight of 0.1 and gradually reducing to zero. \cref{tab:hyperparams} provides the additional hyperparameters for training PG-SB.

-\myheading{NASA:} We provide the PyTorch pseudo-code for the NASA Attention algorithm, as outlined in \cref{sec:nasa}.
+\myheading{NASA.} We provide the PyTorch pseudo-code for the NASA algorithm, as outlined in Section 5.1 in the main paper.
 The implementation is straightforward and is provided in \cref{alg:nasa_attention}.

+\myheading{NASA\text{--}T.} Following SBv2 \cite{dao2024swiftbrushv2}, we also use the clamped CLIP loss with a margin of $\tau = 0.37$, starting with a weight of 0.1 and gradually reducing to zero. \Cref{tab:hyperparams} provides the additional hyperparameters for training SBv2 with NASA\text{--}T.